module:api/ws

 - Description:

-var ws = new WebSocket("http://localhost:8000/ws"); ws.onmessage = (msg) => { console.log(msg) }There are two ways to send messages via Websockets to the server from a browser:
+var ws = new WebSocket("http://localhost:8000/ws?id=123"); ws.onmessage = (msg) => { console.log(msg) }There are two ways to send messages via WebSockets to the server from a browser:

-1. as Urls
+1. as URLs

-ws.send('/project/update?id=1&name=Test2')In this case the url will be parsed and checked for access and authorization before letting it pass via Express routes.
-This method allows to share the same route handlers between HTTP and Websockets requests, the handlers will use the same code and all responses will be sent back, only in the Websockets case the response will arrived in the message listener (see an example below)
+ws.send('/project/update?id=1&name=Test2')This is a GET request, if users middleware is enabled and matches it will be checked for access and authorization before letting it pass via routes.
+This method allows to share the same route handlers between HTTP and WebSockets requests, the handlers will use the same code and all responses will be sent back, only in the WebSockets case the response will arrive in the message listener

-// Received a new message for a user from external API service, notify all websocket clients by user id api.app.post("/api/message", (req, res) => { .... ... processing logic .... api.ws.notify({ user_id: req.query.uid }, { op: "/message/new", msg: req.query.msg }); });
+// Notify all clients who is using the project being updated, the JSON format is for demo purposes api.app.all("/ws", (context) => { switch (context.query.op) { case "/project/update": // some code .... api.ws.notify({ query: { id: context.query.project.id } }, { op: "/project/update", project: context.query.project }); break; } context.send(200); });// Received a new message for a user from external API service, notify all WebSocket clients by user id api.app.post("/api/message", (context) => { .... ... processing logic .... api.ws.notify({ user: { id: context.user.id } }, { op: "/message/new", msg: context.query.msg }); });

 - Source: